Is a Neck Strain or Sprain causing my neck pain?

 Symptoms of Neck Strains & Sprains

 Neck sprains and strains can range in severity from barely noticeable to utterly debilitating.
 Depending upon the severity of the injury, your condition may be accompanied by pinched nerves or cervical radiculopathy.
 Your symptoms, therefore, will vary depending upon the extent of muscular damage and the specific nerves that are affected.
-Common symptoms of neck strains and sprains include:

 Worried that your symptoms may indicate a neck strain or sprain?
 To schedule an appointment with one of our award-winning Top Doctors, contact our team of patient advocates at (973) 538-0900.